-- 9.12.1.
-Marketing activities for events include the placement and production of posters, pamphlets, advertisements in the press, publications, outdoor billboards, flag poles, mobile advertising platforms and digital marketing platforms. - 9.12.2.
-Event hosting departments may activate these activities at events provided there is sufficient budget and the necessary supply chain management processes are followed. - 9.12.3.
-Event hosting departments must inform the Executive director: Tourism, Events and Marketing, of planned activities in order to ensure co-ordination with other city event activities. - 9.12.4.
-All outdoor advertising for events must comply with the City of Cape Town Outdoor Advertising and Signage By-Law.
+- 10.13.1.
+Marketing activities for events include the placement and production of posters, pamphlets, advertisements in the press, publications, outdoor billboards, flag poles, mobile advertising platforms and digital marketing platforms. - 10.13.2.
+Event hosting departments may activate these activities at events provided there is sufficient budget and the necessary supply chain management processes are followed. - 10.13.3.
+Event hosting departments must inform the Events Department, of planned activities in order to ensure co-ordination with other City event activities. - 10.13.4.
+All outdoor advertising for events must comply with the City of Cape Town Outdoor Advertising and Signage By-Law. - 10.13.5.
+The Events Department will be responsible for the development and management of an events website for marketing and coordination purposes.